 Non-operating expense, net for the three months ended June 30, 2023, was \$57 million as compared to \$46 million for the three months ended July 1, 2022.
-Non-operating expense, net for the six months ended June 30, 2023, was \$115 million as compared to \$95 million for the six months ended July 1, 2022.
+Non-operating expense, net for the six months ended June 30, 2023, was \$115 million as compared to \$46 million for the three months ended July 1, 2022.
+Non-operating expense, net for the six months ended July 1, 2022.
 The increases in non-operating expense for both periods was primarily due to higher net interest expense driven by increased interest rates and refinancing activities, and unfavorable exchange rate movements.
 Provision for Income Taxes